 Developer and writer are both the identities I assigned to myself.
 This creates a dilemma.
 When I think about the customization, being able to build my site, Hugo gets me.
 When I think about the writing experience, being able to write whenever and wherever I am, and focus on the sentences instead of the Markdown syntax, WordPress gets me.

-Trying to get out of this dilemma, I asked myself — why did I start blogging?
+Then, I asked myself — why did I start blogging as the 2020 new year revolution?

 The Original Intention

 Why did I start this blog?
 It was actually not because of the developer identity.
 I have already been a developer for years and this identity is entrenched, without a shadow of a doubt.
-Instead, the original intention was to become a writer, which is a new identity I am pursuing as the 2020 new year revolution.
+Instead, the original intention was to become a writer, which is a new identity I am pursuing.

 When I was using Hugo, I spent more time on tweaking the codes instead of writing things.
 I researched the best way of rendering an image in Markdown with Hugo.
 I organized the contents and reorganized them again to a “better” structure.
 I forked the theme I was using because I don’t like how it was implemented.

 These are all fun things from a developer’s perspective, but not for a writer.
 Playing around the Markdown syntax is a distraction to the writing of the underlying sentences and ideas.
 Also, managing the posts in the WordPress admin console is actually more efficient, compared to the content directory.

 The Verdict – WordPress